fbpx

 However, it can be a fantastic marketing flyer and it can get you a phone call.
 It should do both, in fact!

 A resume’s function is to give an overview of you; an impression.
 In the same way that the commercial for Cheerios doesn’t list their ingredients.
-It tells you about how good you’ll feel eating them – that’s what you want a resume to do.
+It tells you about how good you’ll feel eating them—that’s what you want a resume to do.
 You want your resume to be like a flyer or advertisement, telling people you’re the right person for them and inviting them to learn more in order to see why.

-This is tougher than it seems, and that’s why it can’t be done by simply adding a new line for your most recent job title.
 Each role you add increases the complexity of your resume, and more complex resumes are less effective.
 Conveying the total impression of you in a simple and effective manner is an art form and is the first step to helping you revitalize your career.

 Step 2: Your Online Presence

-We live in an age of information.
-There was a time when a company received your resume, perhaps called your references, and that was all they had.
 Now, potential employers have a vast wealth of information about you at their disposal.
-Some people are afraid of that, but you shouldn’t be – you should love it!
+Some people are afraid of that, but you shouldn’t be—you should love it!

 Companies want there to be an absolute flood of information about them online, and so do you!
 You just want that information to all be carrying the proper message, which is “Hire Me!”